-We are UK based textile researchers that are inspired by biology and exploring how this can help us created more sustainable designs.
+We are practice based textile researchers that are inspired by biology and exploring how this can help us improve the sustainability of our designs.

-We’d love to hear from textile practitioners, teachers, students, manufacturers and designers.
-If you like to get involved and use our workshop materials or have general queries, please drop us an email.
+We’d love to hear from makers, teachers, students, manufacturers and designers.
+If you would like to get involved and use our resources or have general queries, please drop us an email.

-You could simply find us on Instagram and subscribe to our mailing list.
+You can simply find us on Instagram and subscribe to our mailing list.

-Veronika is a reader in Materials Technology and Design at the London College of Fashion at UAL (University of the Arts London) and a AHRC Leadership Fellow.
-She is a leader in the newly emerging field of Bio-inspired Textiles and has worked for 10+ years on a range of industry focused applications that include the invention and development of biomimetic active fibres and textiles (MMT Textiles Limited and INOTEK TM).
+Veronika is a Professor of Materials Technology and Design at the London College of Fashion at UAL (University of the Arts London) and a AHRC Leadership Fellow.
+She is a leader in the newly emerging field of Bio-inspired Textiles and has worked for 10+ years on a range of industry focused applications that include the invention and development of biomimetic active fibres and textiles.